-Doğan was first detained by police in Nusaybin, in Turkey's southeastern Mardin Province on July 22, 2016.
+Doğan was first detained by police in Nusaybin, in southeastern Mardin Province on July 22, 2016.
 The following day, the Nusaybin Court of Penal Peace ordered the journalist jailed, pending trial, on charges of "being member of an armed terrorist organization," CPJ reported at the time.
-Mardin's Second Court for Serious Crimes on October 9, 2016, indicted her on that charge, and that of "making propaganda for a [terrorist] organization."
+Mardin's Second Court for Serious Crimes on October 9, 2016, indicted her on that charge, and of "making propaganda for a [terrorist] organization."
 On December 9, 2016, the 2nd Mardin Court of Serious Crimes released Doğan pending the outcome of her trial, according to reports.

 At the time of Doğan's arrest, Nusaybin was the site of urban warfare between Turkish security forces and ethnic Kurdish fighters.
 According to the record of her interrogation by police, the court's order to jail her pending trial, and her indictment, all of which CPJ reviewed, the state's evidence consists of testimony from people saying they saw Doğan talking with people in the street.